 By Clayton T. Lamb1,2*, Roland Willson3*, Allyson K. Menzies4, Naomi Owens-Beek5, Michael Price6, Scott McNay7, Sarah P. Otto8, Mateen Hessami2, Jesse N. Popp4, Mark Hebblewhite9, Adam T. Ford1,2

-1 Department of Biology, University of British Columbia, Kelowna, British Columbia, Canada

-2Wildlife Science Center—Biodiversity Pathways, University of British Columbia, Kelowna, British Columbia, Canada

-3 West Moberly First Nations, Moberly Lake, British Columbia, Canada

-4School of Environmental Sciences, University of Guelph, Guelph, ON N1G 2W1, Canada

-5Saulteau First Nations, Moberly Lake, British Columbia, Canada

-6Earth to Ocean Research Group, Department of Biological Sciences, Simon Fraser University, Burnaby, BC, Canada

-7Wildlife Infometrics, Mackenzie, British Columbia, Canada

-8Department of Zoology & Biodiversity Research Centre, University of British Columbia, Vancouver, BC

-9Wildlife Biology Program, University of Montana, Missoula, Montana, USA
+1 Department of Biology, University of British Columbia, Kelowna, BC, Canada.2Wildlife Science Center—Biodiversity Pathways, University of British Columbia, Kelowna, BC, Canada.3 West Moberly First Nations, Moberly Lake, BC, Canada.4School of Environmental Sciences, University of Guelph, Guelph, ON, Canada.5Saulteau First Nations, Moberly Lake, BC, Canada.6Earth to Ocean Research Group, Department of Biological Sciences, Simon Fraser University, Burnaby, BC, Canada.7Wildlife Infometrics, Mackenzie, BC, Canada.8Department of Zoology & Biodiversity Research Centre, University of British Columbia, Vancouver, BC, Canada.
+9Wildlife Biology Program, University of Montana, Missoula, MT, USA.
 Email: ctlamb@ualberta.ca

-(1)(1)Political pressure and International treaties (e.g., the Convention on Biological Diversity) have supported initiation of national and continental legislation (e.g., United States [USA] Endangered Species Act [ESA], Canada’s Species at Risk Act [SARA], European Union Habitats Directive) that provide a powerful mechanism to formalize the conservation of nature.
-Endangered species laws enable species assessments, and formalize processes to establish and meet recovery targets.
-Under these laws, recovery efforts tend to focus on charismatic species, with notable successes including the recovery of peregrine falcons (Falco peregrinus), bald eagles (Haliaeetus leucocephalus), and gray wolves (Canis lupus) in North America.

-Despite endangered species legislation, many species continue to decline and remain at abundances far lower than historical baselines (1).
-Missing from endangered species laws are recovery targets and processes that restore culturally–important species—those species that disproportionately contribute to food, material, medicine, spirituality, and sense of place (2).
+*co-first author

+*

+The effectiveness of endangered species laws in preventing species extinction is well-established.
+However, these laws fall short in restoring abundance for culturally-important species, those that disproportionately contribute to peoples’ food, material, spirituality, and sense of place (1), beyond minimum viable populations.
+Legal agreements between Indigenous peoples and countries recognize the importance of restoring abundance levels for these species.
+Despite this, endangered species laws do not account for such targets, leaving many species in a state of reduced abundance compared to their historical baselines.
+Using three keystone species in North America—caribou, bison, and salmon—we explore the implications of this gap and argue for the need to establish recovery targets and processes that prioritize restoring abundance for culturally-important species beyond minimum viable populations.
+By doing so, we can ensure that endangered species laws uphold the rights of Indigenous peoples while also preventing species extinction.

-Under endangered species laws in North America, recovery targets are left vague or are based on a minimum viable population size (2).
-In Canada, SARA focuses on risks of extinction and does not explicitly define recovery, with a recent 2020 SARA policy document interpreting recovery in terms of reducing the risk of extinction or extirpation (3).
-In the USA, the focus of the ESA is on meeting targets of a minimum viable population (MVP) – a number that Western scientists believe will enable population persistence with minimal human intervention (2).
-Such risk- and MVP-based approaches generate modest recovery targets - tending to simply maintain populations at low levels in the majority of recovery documents (3).
+Under endangered species laws in Canada and the United States, recovery targets are left vague or are based on a minimum viable population size (2).
+In Canada, the Species at Risk Act (SARA) focuses on risks of extinction and does not explicitly define recovery, with a recent 2020 SARA policy document interpreting recovery in terms of reducing the risk of extinction or extirpation.
+In the USA, the focus of the Endangered Species Act (ESA) is on meeting targets of a minimum viable population (MVP) – a species abundance that will enable population persistence with minimal human intervention (2).
+Such risk- and MVP-based approaches generate modest recovery targets - tending to simply maintain populations at low levels in the majority of recovery documents (3) (See Supplementary Materials for more detail on each act).

-Critically, neither SARA nor ESA address how people, specifically Indigenous peoples, interact with the species through harvest.
-While harvest reflects time–honored relationships to support food security, ceremonial practices, or other hallmarks of culture (4), harvested species are systematically excluded from Canada’s listing process (5).
-A culturally–meaningful recovery target may require a greater abundance and/or different distribution than those prescribed by risk- or MVP–based approaches.
+Critically, neither SARA nor ESA address how people interact with the species through harvest.
+Harvest reflects time–honored relationships that support food security, ceremonial practices, or other hallmarks of culture (4), yet harvested species are systematically excluded from Canada’s listing process (5).
+A culturally–meaningful recovery target for such species may require a greater abundance and/or different distribution than those prescribed by risk- or MVP–based approaches.
 Culturally–meaningful recovery also requires more inclusive policies to center Indigenous perspectives and people in the design and implementation of restorative actions (6–8).